Cinema of Hong Kong

-For decades, Hong Kong was the third largest motion picture industry in the world following US cinema and Indian cinema and the second largest exporter.
+Hong Kong became the leading film exporter in East Asia in the 1960s, with its film output surpassing Hollywood, and remained the second-largest exporter (after Hollywood) from the 1970s through the 1990s.
+It also had the third-largest film industry in the world during the 1980s and 1990s, behind Hollywood and Bollywood.
 Despite an industry crisis starting in the mid-1990s and Hong Kong's transfer to Chinese sovereignty in July 1997, Hong Kong film has retained much of its distinctive identity and continues to play a prominent part on the world cinema stage.
-In the West, Hong Kong's vigorous pop cinema (especially Hong Kong action cinema) has long had a strong cult following, which is now arguably a part of the cultural mainstream, widely available and imitated.
+In the West, Hong Kong's vigorous pop cinema (especially Hong Kong action cinema) has long had a strong cult following, which is now a part of the cultural mainstream, widely available and imitated.

 Economically, the film industry together with the value added of cultural and creative industries represents 5 per cent of Hong Kong's economy.

 The Hong Kong industry

 Unlike many film industries, Hong Kong has enjoyed little or no direct government support, through either subsidies or import quotas.
 It is a thoroughly commercial cinema: highly corporate, concentrating on crowd-pleasing genres like comedy and action, and relying heavily on formulas, sequels and remakes.

 Hong Kong film derives a number of elements from Hollywood, such as certain genre parameters, a "thrill-a-minute" philosophy and fast pacing and film editing.
 But the borrowings are filtered through elements from traditional Chinese drama and art, particularly a penchant for stylisation and a disregard for Western standards of realism.
 This, combined with a fast and loose approach to the filmmaking process, contributes to the energy and surreal imagination that foreign audiences note in Hong Kong cinema.

 In 2010, the box office gross in Hong Kong was HK$1.339 billion and in 2011 it was HK$1.379 billion.
 There were 56 Hong Kong films and 220 foreign films released in 2011.

 In 2017, the box office gross was HK$1.85 billion compared with HK$1.95 billion in 2016.
 331 films were released in 2017, dropped from 348 the year before.